jarrodmillman/networkx/doc/developer/values.rst

 - We are inclusive.
 We continue to welcome and mentor newcomers who are making their first contribution.
-- We are community-driven.
-Decisions about the API and features are driven by our users' requirements, not by the whims of the core team.
+- We are open source and community-driven.
+Decisions about the API and features are driven by our users' requirements.
 (See :ref:`governance`.)
-- We serve scientific applications primarily, both social and natural sciences.
-- We focus on network science algorithms and graph measures primarily.
+- We focus on graph data structures and algorithms for network science applications.
-- We prefer simple readable code that uses native Python data structures (especially dicts) due to their consistent intuitive interface and amazing performance capabilities.
+- We prefer pure Python implementations using native data structures (especially dicts) due to their consistent intuitive interface and amazing performance capabilities.
 We include interfaces to other data structures, especially NumPy arrays and SciPy sparse matrixes for algorithms that more